 Prenuptial and postnuptial agreements can help protect your wealth if your marriage ends in divorce.
 While not currently legally binding, a properly drafted agreement will have a strong influence on the courts’ decision.

-It is important for any marriage that you have the best advice on how to arrange your financial affairs in case your relationship unfortunately breaks down.
+It is an important consideration before getting married to seek the best advice on how to arrange your financial affairs in case your relationship unfortunately breaks down.
 These kinds of nuptial arrangements can provide clarity and reassurance, by defining your financial arrangements if your marriage is unsuccessful.

 What is a prenuptial agreement?

-A prenuptial agreement, also known as a premarital agreement, is a legal contract entered into by two individuals prior to their marriage that sets forth their rights and obligations with respect to property, assets, and financial support in the event of a separation or divorce.
+A prenuptial agreement, also known as a premarital agreement, is a legal contract entered into by two individuals prior to their marriage that sets out their rights and obligations with respect to property, assets, and financial support in the event of a separation or divorce.